malivinayak/Multi-Programming/CONTRIBUTING.md

 * Do not <b>spam!</b>
 * Refer Hello_Multi_Programming to understand the structure.
 * Maintain the structure
+  - Program_Category
-  - Program_List
+    - Program_Category_Name
       - Program_Name
         - src: Contains Program same as folder name in different languages
-      - README.md: Programming Language name with its hyperlink
+        - README.md: Problem Statement, Solution in different Programming Language with its hyperlink
+    - README.md: Program List of respective category
 * Update the both main README.md as well as respective folder README.md
 * Try to add comments in your code so that it is more understandable.
 * Try to intend your code so that it is more readable.